 Our Law Firm Fights Shareholder Oppression

-As recognized industry leaders in business law with over 150 years of combined experience, our attorneys at Hendershot, Cannon & Hisey, P.C. provide the comprehensive counsel shareholders need to protect their interests.
+As recognized industry leaders in business law with over 150 years of combined experience, our attorneys at Hendershot, Cowart & Hisey, P.C. provide the comprehensive counsel shareholders need to protect their interests.
 This includes assistance when forming a corporation and developing shareholder agreements and other governing documents to prevent disputes and provide remedies when they arise, as well as exploring creative avenues when minority shareholders have borne the brunt of oppressive conduct from controlling shareholders.